remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/gang-of-four/behavioural/chain-of-responsibility.md

 # Chain of Responsibility

+An input goes through multiple methods in series.

 This treats an umbrella request using different specific methods, depending on the method does.

 Keywords: series